-The LSU AgCenter has been working closely with state regulators including the Louisiana Department of Agriculture and Forestry, the Louisiana Board of Pharmacy and the Louisiana State Board of Medical Examiners to ensure that patient and public safety are at the forefront.
+The LSU AgCenter continues to work closely with state regulators, including the Louisiana Department of Agriculture and Forestry, the Louisiana Board of Pharmacy and the Louisiana State Board of Medical Examiners to ensure that patient and public safety are at the forefront.

-GB Sciences will begin renovation of their production facility immediately and anticipate product availability for patients by the middle of next year.
-The production facility will not be located on LSU’s campus, and no students as well as anyone under 21 years old will be employed in the facility.
+GB Sciences Louisiana began renovation of their production facility in April 2018 and anticipate product availability for patients by the fall of 2018.
+The production facility will not be located on LSU’s campus and no one under 21 years old will be employed in the facility.

 Under the terms of the agreement, the LSU AgCenter will receive $3.4 million or 10 percent of gross revenue, whichever is greater, over five years.
-GB Sciences will support LSU AgCenter research through funding for personnel, laboratory research space and equipment and an additional monetary contribution for research initiatives.
+GB Sciences Louisiana will support LSU AgCenter research through funding for personnel, laboratory research space and equipment and an additional monetary contribution for research initiatives.

-As a public institution of higher education, the LSU AgCenter’s partnership with GB Sciences represents a first in the therapeutic cannabis industry.
+As a public institution of higher education, the LSU AgCenter’s partnership with GB Sciences Louisiana represents a first in the therapeutic cannabis industry.